flexrobotics/roboflex_realsense/README.md

     # the depth camera k of the camera that produced this frameset
     message.camera_k_depth -> numpy array of (3, 3)

+    # the ir1 camera k of the camera that produced this frameset
+    message.camera_k_ir1 -> numpy array of (3, 3)

+    # the ir2 camera k of the camera that produced this frameset
+    message.camera_k_ir2 -> numpy array of (3, 3)

     # the index, from the device, of this frameset
     message.frame_number -> int